-- (i) WIPO facilitates and promotes a balanced, evidence--based perspective on IP and global public policy issues in accordance with the Development Agenda recommendations and the perspective of all Member States, to complement discussions involving IP and global public policy interface in other forums, in its capacity as the leading UN agency on IP issues.
+(i) WIPO facilitates and promotes a balanced, evidence-based perspective on IP and global public policy issues in accordance with the Development Agenda recommendations and the perspective of all Member States, to complement discussions involving IP and global public policy interface in other forums, in its capacity as the leading UN agency on IP issues.

-Ensuring WIPO's engagement in all relevant public policy process and negotiations (e.g. related to public health, climate change, food security, the digital divide and the MDGs) to provide support to those processes and help establish WIPO as the forum and reference point for Member States on the interface between the international IP system and global public policy issues. - (ii) Developing sound information tools on the basis of patent data in sectors of technology of public policy interest in a form that is useful for practical policy-makers (in collaboration with the work undertaken under Strategic Goal IV (Coordination and Development of Global IP Infrastructure) and Strategic Goal V (World Reference Source for IP Information and Analysis)).
-This would include patent landscaping and other information on the legal status of patents on environmental technologies, and information on practical ways of ensuring access to, and local development of, such technologies in developing countries. - (iii) Developing partnerships and collaborations for the use of IP and in-means of mitigating barriers created by IP as a policy tool to achieve public welfare outcomes by promoting innovation, and transfer and diffusion of key technologies, especially to deal with global challenges such as climate change, food security, public health, etc, in line with the ongoing negotiations inon specialized fora such as the UNFCCC, WHO and FAO. - (iv) Developing voluntary innovation structures for these purposes through such mechanisms as: - collaborative innovation; - more effective and responsible licensing schemes; - product development partnerships; - patent commons and pooling initiatives; and - dispute resolution mechanisms designed to minimize interference with the intended functioning of such structures.
+(ii) Developing sound information tools on the basis of patent data in sectors of technology of public policy interest in a form that is useful for practical policy-makers (in collaboration with the work undertaken under Strategic Goal IV (Coordination and Development of Global IP Infrastructure) and Strategic Goal V (World Reference Source for IP Information and Analysis)).
+This would include patent landscaping and other information on the legal status of patents on environmental technologies, and information on practical ways of ensuring access to, and local development of, such technologies in developing countries.

+(iii) Developing partnerships and collaborations for the use of IP and in mitigating barriers created by IP as a policy tool to achieve public welfare outcomes by promoting innovation, transfer and diffusion of key technologies to deal with global challenges such as climate change, food security, public health, etc. in line with the ongoing negotiations in specialized fora such as the UNFCCC, WHO and FAO.

+- (iv) Developing voluntary innovation structures for these purposes through such mechanisms as: - collaborative innovation; - more effective and responsible licensing schemes; - product development partnerships; - patent commons and pooling initiatives; and - dispute resolution mechanisms designed to minimize interference with the intended functioning of such structures.